Operation Quickstep

-Operation Quickstep was the name given to the deployment of military resources by the Australian Defence Force during the leadup to the 2006 Fijian coup d'état on 4–5 December 2006, during which the Fijian military took control of the Fijian government which, at the time, was led by Prime Minister Laisenia Qarase.
+Operation Quickstep was the deployment of military resources by the Australian Defence Force during the leadup to the 2006 Fijian coup d'état on 4–5 December 2006, during which the Fijian military took control of the Fijian government which, at the time, was led by Prime Minister Laisenia Qarase.
 The intention behind deploying the military resources was to provide a platform for the evacuation of Australian citizens and nationals in the event of a violent military takeover of the Pacific nation.

 Three ships of the Royal Australian Navy were deployed to the South-west Pacific, taking up station in international waters near Fiji, while several military transport aircraft were kept on standby.

 Timeline

 Following tensions in Fiji between the military and the government throughout 2005–2006, the Australian Government dispatched three naval vessels to international waters off Fiji, in preparation for a potential evacuation of Australians.
 HMAS Newcastle was the first ship to arrive on station, having departed Sydney on 1 November.
 HMAS Kanimbla departed two days later, after taking on additional equipment and personnel.
 HMAS Success joined the two ships later, arriving on or before 24 November.

 On 29 November 2006, a S-70 Blackhawk operating from Kanimbla crashed while attempting to land on the ship's deck, falling overboard and sinking in 3000 m of water.
 Nine of the ten crewmembers were rescued, with one, the pilot Captain Mark Bingley, dying from injuries.
 The tenth crewmember, J. N. N. Porter, was lost and declared dead several days later.
 On 6 March 2007, the Minister for Defence, Brendan Nelson, announced that the Defence Maritime Services vessel MV Seahorse Standard had recovered Porter's body from a depth of approximately 2900 m.

 The predicted coup d'état was carried out with minimal violence and no bloodshed on 4–5 December 2006, with government officials placed under house arrest and Fiji's parliament dissolved.

 The forces committed to the possible evacuation returned to Australia on 17 December.
 The feared violence had not occurred, and civilian flights to Fiji continued without disruption during the takeover.
 The need for a military-backed evacuation force was not evident at that point in time.